alexmccorkle/web-dev-sandbox/README.md

-# extraNextJS Learning

-Going to be doing a few different tutorials here and random learning/messing around.
-Figure one Repo is better than having a bunch of different ones.
+# Web Dev Sandbox

+A collection of tutorials, experiments, and general messing around with modern web development.

+Instead of cluttering my GitHub with a dozen separate repos, I'm keeping everything here.

+---

+### 🧱 Topics Covered

-### 1. Full Stack E-Commerce Website
+- **Full Stack E-Commerce Website**

-First Project is from Sonny Sangha's Next.js 15 course This one's cool because I'll learn how to use Sanity, Stripe and Clerk + building on Tailwind and TS knowledge
+  Based on Sonny Sangha's Next.js 15 course.
+  Exploring Sanity, Stripe, and Clerk while building on Next.js + TypeScript skills.

+- **Syntax's Nuxt App Build**
+  Following Syntax's full-stack Nuxt course to get a feel for Vue and Nuxt.

+---

-### 2. TBD
+### 📁 Structure

+Each folder is a self-contained learning module or tutorial project.
+Some are rough sketches, others might end up being more polished — this is just where I'll be experimenting.